Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 - This context is tied to the lifecycle of an application.
 - The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope   of an activity.
 - For example - MyApplication(which extends Application class).
-It is an instance of MyApplication only.
+- It is an instance of MyApplication only.

 ## Activity Context

 - This context is available in an activity which are currently present.
 - This context is tied to the lifecycle of an activity.
 - The activity context should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current   context.
 - For example - MainActivity.
 It is an instance of MainActivity only.

 ## Application Class

 - The Application class in Android is the base class within an Android app that contains all other components such as activities and services.
 - The Application class, or any subclass of the Application class, is instantiated before any other class when the process for your application/package is created.
+- These components communicate with each other with the help of Intents, Callbacks & other methods.
+- Often, components depend on other components, for eg: initiating an activity on a button click.

 ## What is Intent?